Please reach us at the phone number provided on your discharge paperwork if you cannot find an answer to your question.

 A. No. Your pet has had injectable pain medicine at the time of the surgery.
 Dogs start pain meds the night of their surgery.
 Cats do not need additional pain meds.
 All pets (like people) have different metabolisms and pain tolerances.
 Signs of pain include: vocalizing, not being able to lay down comfortably, and shaking or trembling – trembling can also mean that they are cold (an effect of the anesthesia).

 A. This is likely due to too much exercise.
 Your pet’s body is trying to heal the incision, but if your pet is not kept quiet, a lump will form.
 This is OK so long as it is a fairly firm and symmetrical “knot” under the incision.
 It will go away with time, it may actually get larger before it gets smaller.
 An irregular lump that changes shape and size could indicate a “hernia”.
-If we do make a diagnosis of a hernia, your pet will have to undergo another surgery to correct the hernia.

 If the incision is coming open (the two sides are parting), then it is likely that your pet has been licking the incision and the surgical glue has parted.
 The white glistening material you are seeing is most likely just the fatty tissue on the underside of the skin.
 It is imperative that your pet not lick the incision AT ALL.
 Not even for a few minutes!
-Put an E-collar on to prevent licking.
+Keep the E-collar on to prevent licking.

 Oftentimes, a dog or cat either will not attempt to defecate, or will appear to strain when defecating.
 Remember that your pet has been fasted prior to surgery, so there is little in their system to make them feel the urge to go.
 Additionally, anesthesia can slow down the GI system.
 Finally, some pets don’t want to try to go since bearing down and using muscles that have been cut (especially female animals) will be painful.
 Don’t worry about this.
 Your pet will go when they finally need to go.